 Sami J. Karam is a former fund manager and the founder of populyst.net.

-Madeleine Kearns was a staff writer at National Review.
+Madeleine Kearns is a staff writer at National Review.

 Peter N. Kirsanow is an attorney and a member of the United States Commission on Civil Rights.

 Philip Klein is the editor of National Review Online.

 Mark Krikorian is the executive director of the Center for Immigration Studies.

 Stanley Kurtz is a senior fellow at the Ethics and Public Policy Center.

 George Leef is the the director of editorial content at the James G. Martin Center for Academic Renewal.

 Yuval Levin is the director of social, cultural, and constitutional studies at the American Enterprise Institute and the editor of National Affairs.